 QUEEN’S EAST TURF – right side of main stairs on the control box.

-During times of poor weather, the city will close fields to adult users and post this information on the New Westminster Parks, Culture & Recreation field phone line.
-City allows NWSC to use its judgment as to the playability of a field.
-The Club has the last call.
-NWSC Field Scheduler or your Coordinator will alert you if your field is closed.
+During times of poor weather, the city will close fields to adult users and post this information on the New Westminster Parks, Culture & Recreation Website.
+Please note that you will be notified if your field is closed and you cannot play.

 This does not preclude two coaches agreeing at least 24 hours before a game to postpone for weather related reasons.
 If this happens, then please notify the Referee Coordinator as soon as possible so that we do not get charged for the referees.